mattiasgustavsson/libs/docs/app.md

 until switching to `APP_SCREENMODE_WINDOW`. `width` and `height` specifies the size of the windows client area, not counting borders, title bar or decorations.

+Note: Setting the window size is not supported for wasm/browser builds

 app_window_width/app_window_height
 ----------------------------------